kevinvanhove/angular-structure-styleguide/README.md

 * app/[asset]/[collection]/[feature]/

-Reusing these 3 folders (assets, collection & feature) whithin your directory structure will make your application scale to any size and folder depth.
+Reusing these 3 folders (asset, collection & feature) whithin your directory structure will make your application scale to any size and folder depth.

 * app/[asset]/
 * app/[asset]/[feature]/